The New Art of the Deal:

 With a weary shake of his head, Malik settled deeper into his chair.
 “Man optimized himself into a default setting.”

-Dar shifted gaze toward screen, smile persisting.
+Dar shifted gaze toward the screen, a smile persisting. “…we’ll monitor performance.”

 “Heard you were going with them now.
 Timeline?”
-Dar asked, ignoring the exchange.

 “It’s the only way,” Dar locked away the hesitation that would keep her up most of the night.
 “If we fake it, our observer might see through it.
 But if we actually take down Kozlov, if we seize a bioweapon shipment and eliminate a major player in Ashford’s network, then the intelligence looks genuine.
 And whoever’s watching us will have to react.”